steps to elevate your self-published book

 What’s more, if the cover looks amateurish, we’ll presume that what’s inside is sub-par, too.
 Can you take that risk?

-There are all kinds of excellent professionals available to make sure that you’ve got the best book possible — one that represents you and your talents well.
-Yes, you will have to spend a little money on good talent, but isn’t that smarter than wasting your time producing a book that nobody reads?
+There are plenty of skilled, reputable professionals available to make sure that you’ve got a book that represents you and your talents well.

 Can you do all of it on your own?
 Not likely.